Make your own laundry detergent to save money and be nicer to the earth. There are several advantages to producing your own detergent.

 The following advantage is that you save money.
-In this post, we’ll break down the expenses so you can see precisely how much money you’ll save.
+In this post, I’ll break down the expenses so you can see precisely how much money you’ll save.
 Saving money does not imply compromising the efficacy of your existing detergent.

 This post may contain affiliate links.
 Full disclosure here.

 How To Make Liquid Laundry Detergent

 It’s time to get cooking if you prefer liquid detergent over powder.
 This is more of a science experiment, so if you want to dress the part, you could purchase a colorful lab coat.

 Cut the bar soap into huge bits: Using a knife, cut the bar soap into large chunks.